WP2.3 Component Survey

 Data Exchange: Reality Check

-This section assesses whether your pilot can actually exchange data through the data space today.
+This section assesses whether your implementation site can actually exchange data through the data space today.
 This is the most important section of the survey.
 Please answer based on what you have ACTUALLY tested, not what you plan to do.

-Q9.1Can your site publish data offers (make data products visible in the catalogue)?
+Q8.1Can your implementation site publish data offers (make data products visible in the catalogue)?

-Q9.2Can your site actually transfer data (send or receive actual data payloads through the connector)?
+Q8.2Can your implementation site actually transfer data (send or receive actual data payloads through the connector)?

 If NOT working or only partially: what happens when you try?
 Any GitHub issue?

-Q9.3Has your site completed at least one full end-to-end data sharing cycle?
+Q8.3Has your implementation site completed at least one full end-to-end data sharing cycle?

 Provider publishes offer → Consumer discovers → Contract negotiation → Data transfer → Consumer receives data